All Episodes

 Well, it's a legitimate question.

-Eric Siegel, uh Al Gore told us that.
+Al Gore told us that.

-Goral cooling happening out there.
+Voral cooling happening out there.

-And the second to smallest oil spill through the years, since 1991 to present, is the deep water horizon rig in the Gulf of Mexico.
+And the second to smallest oil spill through the years since 1991 to present is the Deepwater Horizon rig in the Gulf of Mexico.

 A deliberate spill by Iraqi forces 1991-1992 spilled 500 million gallons of oil.

-Global, every year, 250 million gallons of oil spilled from rigs and tankers.
+Average yearly spills, rigs, and tankers, global every year, 250 million gallons of oil spilled from rigs and tankers.

 Torrey Canyon, South England, a ship, about 30 million.